Anthropology at Western

 Anthropology @ Western

-The Department of Anthropology's 17 full-time faculty members are drawn from across the four subfields of the discipline: Archaeology (3), Biological Anthropology (4), Linguistic Anthropology (2) and Sociocultural Anthropology (8).
-Despite being a small department, we have 2 faculty members who currently lead national scholarly associations: Lisa Hodgetts (Canadian Archaeological Association) and Ian Colquhoun (Canadian Association for Physical Anthropology).
-Tania Granadillo is the past president of The Society for the Study of the Indigenous Languages of the Americas.
-Neal Ferris is the Lawson Chair of Canadian Archaeology.
-Our faculty members have won numerous teaching and research awards, see HERE for the list
+The Department of Anthropology's 19 full-time faculty members are drawn from across the four subfields of the discipline: Archaeology (4), Biological Anthropology (4), Linguistic Anthropology (2) and Sociocultural Anthropology (9).
+Despite being a small department, we have 1 faculty member - Andrea Waters-Rist, who currently leads the Canadian Association for Biological Anthropology (link: https://caba-acab.net/) and another 3 faculty members are recent Presidents of national scholarly associations: Lisa Hodgetts (Canadian Archaeological Association - link should be https://canadianarchaeology.com/), Tania Granadillo (The Society for the Study of the Indigenous Languages of the Americas) and Ian Colquhoun (Canadian Association for Biological Anthropology) Neal Ferris is the Lawson Chair of Canadian Archaeology.
+Our faculty members have won numerous teaching and research awardssee HERE for the list

 What is Anthropology?